 Hello, fellow Viking.
 Did you know that our ancestors, although generally known in the world as fearless warriors and farmers, loved to wear jewelry?!

 Both men and women wore jewelry, which was mostly handcrafted of precious metals back in the Viking Age.
-The Vikings made many different types of jewelry, such as silver arm rings, neck rings, armbands, rings, bracelets, and many other decorative items that were most often fashioned of gold and silver.
+The Vikings made many different types of jewelry, such as silver arm rings, neck rings, armbands, wedding rings, bracelets, normal rings, and many other decorative items that were most often fashioned of gold and silver.

 Although the Norsemen usually had a number of silver and gold items in their jewelry collection, neither of these precious metals originated in Scandinavia.
 It is believed that most of the silver and gold used to craft jewelry came from the coins received during trade with other countries.